MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Set-up-a-USB-zero-client-connected-station-in-MultiPoint-services.md

 ---
-title: Set up a USB zero client-connected station in Windows MultiPoint Server 2012 ms.custom: na ms.date: 07/22/2016 ms.prod: multipoint-server-2012
+title: Set up a USB zero client-connected station in MultiPoint Services ms.custom: na ms.date: 07/22/2016 ms.prod: windows-server-2016 ms.technology: remote-desktop-services
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: d2908865-6be3-474d-88f1-995f40bb61d0
 author: lizap
-manager: jwhit
+manager: swadhwa
 ---
-# Set up a USB zero client-connected station in Windows MultiPoint Server 2012
+# Set up a USB zero client-connected station in MultiPoint Services
-When you use USB zero clients to create MultiPoint Server stations, the monitor for each station is connected to the video port on the USB zero client, as shown in the following illustration.
+When you use USB zero clients to create MultiPoint Services stations, the monitor for each station is connected to the video port on the USB zero client, as shown in the following illustration.
 For more information about this and other station types, see [MultiPoint Stations](MultiPoint-services-Stations.md).

-**MultiPoint Server system with one direct\-video\-connected station and two USB zero client\-connected stations**
+**MultiPoint Services system with one direct-video-connected station and two USB zero client-connected stations**

 ![USB zerio-client connected stations](./media/WMS11_diagram7.gif)

 > [!IMPORTANT]
-> Before you set up USB zero client\-connected stations, be sure to install the latest drivers for your video cards and the USB zero client.
-Outdated drivers can prevent the MultiPoint Server configuration from completing successfully.
+> Before you set up USB zero client-connected stations, be sure to install the latest drivers for your video cards and the USB zero client.
+Outdated drivers can prevent the MultiPoint Services configuration from completing successfully.
 For instructions, see [Update and install device drivers if needed](Update-and-install-device-drivers-if-needed.md).

 > [!IMPORTANT]
-> If you are using a *USB\-over\-Ethernet zero client*, follow the instructions from your vendor, instead of this procedure, to use the Ethernet connection to set up the device on the network.
+> If you are using a USB-over-Ethernet zero client, follow the instructions from your vendor, instead of this procedure, to use the Ethernet connection to set up the device on the network.

-### To set up a USB zero client\-connected station
+### To set up a USB zero client-connected station

 1. Connect the video monitor cable to the DVI or VGA video display port on the USB zero client, as shown in the following illustration.